Office of Admission

 Students who have earned transfer credits with specific Providence College equivalencies may not enroll in the same course and receive additional credit.
 In adherence to the College’s course-repeat policy (see Office of the Registrar ), credits may only be earned for the most recent course attempt.
 Thus, the original transfer credit will remain on the official transcript, but may not be counted toward the student’s earned credit hours or grade point average.

-Official transcripts listing all transfer course work from the accredited institutions must be forwarded to the Office of the Registrar.
+Official transcripts listing all transfer course work from the accredited institutions must be forwarded to the Office of the Admission.

 College credits earned through advanced placement or dual enrollment while in high school will be noted as such on the academic record following appropriate approval by the Office of the Dean of Undergraduate and Graduate Studies.